monero-blackball/monero-blackball-site/README.md

 ### Pools

 You can also include outputs that are known to be spent in public pool transactions.
-This file should be used in addendum to any of the ones above until they work together (WIP).
+This file should be used in addition to any of the ones above until they work together (WIP).
 See [sneurlax's work](https://github.com/sneurlax/xmreuse).

 [Direct download link](https://drive.google.com/uc?export=download&id=1bFHsAXkN01tElcjU2dtJuLtqMCU_lDuk)